learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins-lab/README.md

 ## Objectives

 You will be able to:
-- Query data using one-to-many and many-to-many joins
+* Explain one-to-many and many-to-many joins as well as implications for the size of query results
-- Predict the resulting size of one-to-many and many-to-many joins
+* Query data using one-to-many and many-to-many joins

 ## One-to-Many and Many-to-Many Joins
 <img src='images/Database-Schema.png' width="600">